-We hold a 5% equity investment and 100% of the subordinated fixed rate deferrable interest asset backed notes ("ALS II Class E-1 Notes") in ALS II.
+We hold a 5% equity investment and 100% of the subordinated fixed rate deferrable interest assetbacked notes ("ALS II Class E-1 Notes") in ALS II.
 We provide lease management, insurance management and aircraft asset management services to ALS II for a fee.
 We have determined that we are the PB of the entity because we have control and we absorb the majority of the risks and rewards of the entity.

-As of December 31, 2015, ALS II had a portfolio consisting of 30 Airbus A320 family aircraft.
-As of December 31, 2015, ALS II had \$210.6 million of senior Class A notes outstanding and \$340.3 million of ALS II Class E-1 Notes outstanding due to us.
+As of December 31, 2016, ALS II had a portfolio consisting of 26 Airbus A320 Family aircraft.
+During the year ended December 31, 2016, ALS II sold four Airbus A320 Family aircraft, with leases attached, to a third party.
+As of December 31, 2016, ALS II had \$17.7 million of senior Class A notes outstanding and \$350.0 million of ALS II Class E-1 Notes outstanding due to us.
+The ALS II senior Class A notes were repaid in full in January 2017.